PozzOver13/march_madness/README.md

 ## Libraries

 - [NCAA](Libraries/ncaa/README.md) - Library for the necessary code and functions to compile a bracket for the NCAA tournament

+## Learning opportunities

+This repository is a great opportunity to learn several libraries and predictive models using the NCAA basketball tournament data.
+The following libraries and models has been used in this repository:
+- [x] Polars
+- [x] Poetry
+- [x] FastAPI
+- [x] Pydantic